yasufum/spp-tmp/docs/guides/gsg/install.rst

     $ make install T=$RTE_TARGET

-PCAP is disabled by default in DPDK configuration.
+PCAP is disabled by default in DPDK configuration, so should be changed if you use this feature.
 ``CONFIG_RTE_LIBRTE_PMD_PCAP`` and ``CONFIG_RTE_PORT_PCAP`` defined in
 config file ``common_base`` should be changed to ``y`` to enable PCAP.